 Vitamin B2 may boost immunity

-Vitamin B2 is a powerful antioxidant which, we know from research, plays a key role in healthy immune system function.
+Vitamin B2 is a powerful antioxidant that plays a key role in healthy immune system function.
 Antioxidants help to destroy free radicals (unstable molecules that can damage cells) and reduce the risk of disease.

 This study also found that B2 is important for the survival of macrophages cells, which form a key part of the immune system.
 As a result, it’s thought that vitamin B2 deficiency may weaken the immune system, while getting enough can boost immune health.